xversial/Foundation-Platform/setup/installation.md

 You can get Platform by cloning the repository from GitHub.

-	git clone git@github.com:cartalyst/platform.git My_Project
+	git clone -b 2.0 git@github.com:cartalyst/platform.git My_Project

-Platform can also be installed by simply [downloading a copy from GitHub](https://github.com/cartalyst/platform/archive/master.zip).
+Platform can also be installed by simply [downloading a copy from GitHub](https://github.com/cartalyst/platform/archive/2.0.zip).
 After downloading, unzip the `.zip` file into a location that suits you.

 > Installing by cloning from the GitHub repository is the preferred method as this gives you an easy way to update Platform by merging changes from the original GitHub repository.